 English language learners often find it difficult to differentiate between the noun and verb forms of "breath."
-This article seeks to explain the differences between these two words and provide ESL learners with helpful resources, tips, and exercises to help them understand the nuances of the English language, including American English.
+This article seeks to explain the differences between these two words and provide ESL learners with helpful resources, tips, and exercises to help them understand the nuances of the language.

 In English, the noun form "breath" refers to the air expelled from the lungs, while the verb form "breathe" describes the act of inhaling and exhaling.
 The noun "breath" is usually used to describe the air expelled from the lungs when someone breathes.
 It is also used to describe the air that is exhaled in the process of speaking or singing.
 The noun can also be used to indicate the smell of something or to describe the sound of something.
 The verb "breathe" describes the act of inhaling and exhaling air.
 It is used to describe the action of breathing as a result of physical activity or to describe the act of breathing in a relaxed state.
 It can also be used to describe the act of speaking or singing.